edward-b-1/Land-Registry-Data-Ingestion/README.md

 The easiest way to obtain the Land Registry data would be to simply download the complete file from the website. (`pp-complete.txt`) It would be relatively trivial to build a single process which simply downloads the data on a per-day or per-month basis.
 However, how would we implement such a data source with a database?

 The intention is to store this data in a PostgreSQL database such that it can be queried.
-This is useful, because often an analysis will focus on one category of data, for example data for flats or properties sold during a particular period of time.
-A system which enables the data to by pulled from a source using SQL is desirable.
+The alternative would be to build an analysis code which starts by loading the entire file from disk into a Pandas dataframe.
+This is not only slow, but consumes significant quantities of memory.
+Storing the data in a queryable database is useful as often an analysis will focus on one category of data, for example data for flats or properties sold during a particular period of time.
+Therefore this system is designed to ingest data to a SQL database.

 # How?